-Many maintenance workers are exposed to safety hazards and harsh workplace conditions on a daily basis.
-Organizations have a responsibility to protect the health and safety of maintenance employees by upholding OSHA standards.
-This article explains OSHA maintenance regulations and how they impact maintenance operations.
+Maintenance workers are exposed to safety hazards and harsh workplace conditions on a daily basis.
+Organizations are legally required to reduce risks to maintenance workers – and other employees – by upholding health and safety standards developed by the Occupational Safety and Health Administration (OSHA).
+This article explains the impact of OSHA regulations on maintenance operations.

 What is OSHA?